French Pyrenees: GR10 Highlightsc

 On all our trips we aim to accommodate our guests in well-situated, clean, characterful, family run accommodation.
 We are painstaking in our research to give you the best option possible and one that is good value.
 Our suggested accommodation, listed below, is subject to availability at the time of booking.
 We have given details of our favoured venues and those we intend to use.
 If unavailable we will book alternative accommodation of a similar standard.

 On this trip you will have 8 nights half board accommodation.
 On 5 nights we will be in lovely hotels or auberges and you can expect private bedrooms with en suite facilities based on two people sharing a room.
-On 2 nights we will be in high mountain refuges where the accommodation is most likely in dormitories of mixed gender, though at one of the refuges we may be able to secure twin rooms, what we call a 'twin' meaning two single beds in one bedroom.
+On 2 nights we will be in high mountain refuges where the accommodation is most likely in dormitories of mixed gender, though at one of the refuges we may be able to secure twin rooms, what we call a 'twin' means two single beds in one bedroom.
 On 1 night at Lac d'Oredon you may be in rooms with 2-3 people of the same gender, but we will aim for private twin rooms for 2 people if these are available.
 We find that our guests love the accommodation of this trip for its variety and character and especially because of the wonderful people who run the hotels, mountain refuges and auberges.
 Note that it is very rare to have air conditioning in European mountain areas, and most bedrooms do not have this facility.

 Hotel Asterides Sacca, Cauterets